 If you are representing yourself remember to carefully read the Guidance Notes for all these forms because if you don’t follow the requirements (eg by not taking copies of the forms with you) your application will be rejected.

 If you cannot get legal aid always take someone to court with you, especially if you don’t have a lawyer.
-A friend or relative can be your McKenzie friend (see 2) and judges are supposed to be a bit more considerate towards anyone representing themselves.
+A friend or relative can be your McKenzie friend and judges are supposed to be a bit more considerate towards anyone representing themselves.
 We know that fathers are more likely to have a lawyer than mums so it’s important to know your rights and stick up for yourself in court!
+See other options in Section 8.

 As a victim of domestic violence, you have a right to be treated as a vulnerable witness in court.
 Two useful legal documents are Practice Direction 12J, and Practice Direction 3AA.
 PD12 J says that where allegations of domestic violence have been made, the judge should have a fact-finding hearing.
 And it also spells out how women with a violent ex-partner ought to be treated in family proceedings.
 If you have a lawyer, make sure they use these documents and ask them to insist that the judge follows them as this could make all the difference to your case.